-We don’t believe parental policies should be kept to ourselves … which is why we’re sharing ours here and in black and white
+We don’t believe parental policies should be kept to ourselves … so now that we’ve updated them, we’re proud to share our approach

 We’re proud to offer the same maternity package to all our female employees irrespective of their level.

-It pays salary in full for the first 12 weeks of leave, and then pays 50% of salary for the next 6 weeks before moving to statutory maternity pay up to week 39, and then unpaid for the final 12 weeks if someone takes a full year off (which we encourage).
+It pays salary in full for the first 16 weeks of leave, and then pays 50% of salary for the next 8 weeks before moving to statutory maternity pay up to week 39, and then unpaid for the final 12 weeks if someone takes a full year off (which we actively encourage).

 And, while we’ll be sad to lose people if they decide they don’t want to come back to work, we won’t insist that any monies be repaid.

 Our enhanced maternity pay package kicks in if women have been employed with Hope&Glory for at least 37 weeks at the 15th week before the expected week of childbirth.
 Statutory Maternity Pay is paid if they’ve been with us at least 26 weeks at the 15th week before the expected week of childbirth.

 Ante-natal classes, mid-wife or Doctor appointments are all covered as paid time off and can be taken during the working day.

 We also offer paid paternity leave if you have been with us for at least three months before the due date of your child.
 Every new father is eligible for an enhanced four weeks of paid continuous leave around the birth of their child, which needs to be taken within 56 days of the baby’s arrival.